I like to make things easy everywhere I go.

 I get to spend my time helping people uncover the extraordinary in their ordinary.
 Sometimes at the best moments, like starting a life together, welcoming babies, new ventures, creating art, and championship bouts.
 Sometimes it is at the worst, in the cases of divorce, illness and death.

-I’ve worked with artists, entrepreneurs, politicians, professionals, business owners, and multi-millionaires.
-Most of them are moms, dads, kids and parents.
+I’ve worked with artists, entrepreneurs, politicians, professionals, business owners, and multi-millionaires all over the U.S. Most of them are moms, dads, kids and parents.

 I believe my truth lies amongst various versions.
 So, I look for bits everywhere I go.
 Sometimes I find pieces in my clients drawers.